GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 default.
 Make sure your application works with it, or otherwise set the `ADW_COLOR_SCHEME_FORCE_LIGHT` color scheme manually.

+### Adapt to [class@Adw.SwipeTracker] API changes

+The [signal@Adw.SwipeTracker::begin-swipe] signal is now emitted immediately before the swipe starts, after the drag threshold has been reached, and it has lost its `direction` parameter.
+The new [signal@Adw.SwipeTracker::prepare] signal behaves exactly like `begin-swipe` was, and can be used instead of it.

 ### Adapt to Stylesheet Changes

 Most widgets don't have a backdrop state anymore, and the following public